 Apple also said it would reject requests to extend the image detection system beyond images of children labeled by authorities, although it has not said it will comply with a court order.

-While most of her objections so far have been to device scanning, the letter she received also opposes another change to iMessage, specifically family accounts.
-The new change will attempt to detect and obfuscate nude content in children's messages, allowing them to see it only if they are notified and opt-in, the their.
+Although most of her objections so far have been to device scanning, the letter she received also opposes another change to iMessage, specifically family accounts.
+The new change will try to detect and blur the naked content in the children's messages, allowing them to see it only if their parents are notified and accepted.

 The signatories of the protests stated that this step could hinder those children who are looking for educational material.
 In general, they said the change would break the end-to-end encryption for iMessage, which Apple is resolutely defending in other contexts.

-Other groups that signed the prevention of this they are the American Civil Liberties Union, Electronic Frontier Foundation, Access Now, Privacy International and the Tor Project.
+Other groups that have signed up to prevent this are the American Civil Liberties Union, Electronic Frontier Foundation, Access Now, Privacy International and the Tor Project.